mobiusstriptech/GBS-C_Sync-Combiners/InputSyncCombiner/Readme.md

 * HASL or ENIG finish

 ## Installation
 Installing the Input Sync Combiner requires some basic level soldering and 2 traces that will need to be cut.
+This will only affect HV Sync signals, not CSync signals

 Step 1